Fast, Lifetime-Preserving Readout for High-Coherence Quantum Annealers: DEVICE

-Table~\ref{tab:device} presents the target device parameters as designed, compared to some of the values as fabricated.
-The models and methods for determining the qubit parameters are outlined in~\cite{Khezri2020}.
+In Table~\ref{tab:device} we present the target device parameters as designed, compared to some of the values as fabricated.
+The models and methods for determining the qubit parameters are outlined in Ref.~\cite{Khezri2020}.
 We find that some of the qubit parameter extraction methods are less amenable to determining the same parameters in the QFP.
 However, the QFP readout margins are such that knowing them within fabrication tolerance is enough for achieving high performance.

-\section{Tunable Resonator Characterization}
+\section{TUNABLE RESONATOR CHARACTERIZATION}

-As shown in Fig.~\ref{fig:schematic} of the main text, the tunable resonator is formed by an RF SQUID attached to the current antinode of a $\lambda/4$ resonator.
-The flux applied to the RF SQUID modulates the frequency of the resonator, and the fabricated device achieves over 1 GHz of tunability (see Fig.~\ref{fig:modulation}(a)).
+As shown in Fig.~\ref{fig:schematic}, the tunable resonator is formed by a RF SQUID attached to the current antinode of a $\lambda/4$ resonator.rf The flux applied to the rf SQUID modulates the frequency of the resonator, and the fabricated device achieves over 1 GHz of tunability (see Fig.~\ref{fig:modulation}(a)).
 We operate the resonator close to an applied flux of $\Phi_{z}^{tres} = \Phi_0/4$, so that the resonator is more sensitive to changes in state of the QFP (see Fig.~\ref{fig:modulation}(b)).
-Moving too close to $\Phi_0/2$ results in nonlinear resonator behavior at relatively low microwave drive powers.
+Moving too close to $\Phi_0/2$ results in nonlinear resonator behavior at relatively low levels of microwave drive.
 Further optimization of readout performance could be realized by more finely tuning the point that maximizes both the frequency shift of the resonator in addition to its power handling.

 To determine parameters of the resonator, we fit a simple model to the magnitude of transmission that accounts for asymmetry in the lineshape~\cite{Khalil2012}: